davenverse/shellfish/docs/files/file_reading_writing.md

 ### `writeLines`

-If you want to write many lines to a file, you can provide the contents as a collection of strings and this function will write each element as a new line:
+If you want to write many lines to a file, you can provide the contents as a collection of strings, and this function will write each element as a new line:

 @:select(api-style)